Dr. Suresh Kumar lives in India and enjoys writing about medical topics.

-Though the pain and swelling only lasts for a few days (10 at the most), the wound can be uncomfortable and the skin around the bite may turn black.
+Though the pain and swelling only last for a few days (10 at most), the wound can be uncomfortable and the skin around the bite may turn black.
 Your lymph glands may also swell up.

 In rare cases, some people may have an allergic reaction to the venom.
 They may have the following symptoms:

 - Rapid pulse

 If this is the case, they may require emergency medical care.
 Get help if the person is having trouble breathing.

 In general, wolf spider bites are not very dangerous and there will be nothing to worry about.
 The wound will heal in time.